Error names and error messages (current design)

 They do all convey the idea of being "out of range", but I think it may be kinder to the user to have a "positive"/"non-negative" message -- that those messages give an indication about which range is valid!

-#15 Updated by Anna Maria Bigatti 10 months ago
+#15 Updated by Anna Maria Bigatti about 1 year ago

 I simplified a few error messages and clarified error for